The AI Resume Screen Killing DE Applications in 2026

 • Address gaps proactively with evidence of continued building.

-• Tailor for the specific ATS platform when you can identify it.
+• Tailor for the specific ATS platform when it can be identified.

-The irony isn't lost on me: data engineers, the people who build the pipelines that process and score data at scale, are being processed and scored by a pipeline they can't see.
-But unlike debugging a production Spark job at 2am, at least this one has documented failure modes.
+The irony: data engineers, the people who build the pipelines that process and score data at scale, are being processed and scored by a pipeline they cannot see.
+Unlike debugging a production Spark job at 2am, at least this pipeline has documented failure modes.
 Learn the system, play the game, get past the gate.
-Then you can have an actual conversation with a human about the pipelines you've built and why they mattered.
+Then there can be an actual conversation with a human about the pipelines built and why they mattered.

-The interview is where you prove you're a real engineer.
-The resume is where you prove you can speak the machine's language long enough to earn that conversation.
+The interview is where the candidate proves they are a real engineer.
+The resume is where they prove they can speak the machine’s language long enough to earn that conversation.

 data engineer resume 2026ATS resume screening data engineerdata engineer job search 2026AI ATS filter tech jobsdata engineer resume keywords